hueyyeng/VesperiaGuide/docs/missables.md

 ## After Nordopolica Events
 ![screenshot](images/act-two-062.jpg)

 - [ ] Return to Heliord and talk to the two near the eastern entrance/exit.
-Patty will learn Search Gald and obtain the Gald Searcher title (PS3 and Definitive Edition)
+Patty will learn __Search Gald__ and obtain the __Gald Hunter__ title (PS3 and Definitive Edition)
-- [ ] Return to Zaphias and head into Yuri's Room to get Bread from Ted (Yuri's Downtown Life)
+- [ ] Return to Zaphias and head into Yuri's Room to get __Bread__ from Ted (Yuri's Downtown Life)

 ## After the Death Of Don
 ![screenshot](images/act-two-065.jpg)

-- [ ] In Dahngrest, enter the western bar and you will get the Royal Family's Crest from Drake (Estelle's Teacher Part 3)
+- [ ] In Dahngrest, enter the western bar and you will get the __Imperial Crest__ from Drake (Estelle's Teacher Part 3)
-- [ ] In Dahngrest, sleep at the Inn for Karol's Insomniac title (Sleepless Night)
+- [ ] In Dahngrest, sleep at the Inn for Karol's __Insomniac__ title (Sleepless Night)
 - [ ] In Dahngrest, sleep at the Inn and there is a 100% chance that you will get a scene.
 Repeat this for four scenes in total.
 Karol will learn the Special skill which enables him to use Mystic Artes (Hard Working Boy)
 - [ ] Enter the Shaikos Ruins (Truth Of Ruin's Gate Part 1)

 ## After Getting Baul
 ![screenshot](images/act-two-074.jpg)

 - [ ] In Mantaic, go north to find the Dispatcher.
-Talk to Yuu near the Inn to get Book of the Proof of Friendship and Crest of Friendship.
-Go to the Inn in Capua Torim to get Rainbow Bookmark.
-Report back to Yuu in Mantaic for 3000 Gald (Guild Quest Part 1)
+Talk to Yu near the Inn to get __Book of Friendship__ and __Comrade Crest__.
+Go to the Inn in Capua Torim and speak to Nobis to get __Rainbow Bookmark__.
+Report back to Yu in Mantaic for 3000 Gald (Guild Quest Part 1)
 - [ ] If you have done (Bug Hater), go to Mantaic to rest at the Inn and pick Yes (Portrait Of Nan)
 - [ ] In Mantaic, hand over Trident for Rice, Potato, Onion and Carrot (Cow Boy Part 2)
 - [ ] In Mantaic, go north and speak with Clay.
 Sleep at the Inn and go north (Dark Enforcer Part 4)
-- [ ] In Nordopolica, toward the north (Truth Of Ruin's Gate Final Part)
+- [ ] In Nordopolica, head towards the entrance to the Colosseum (Truth Of Ruin's Gate Final Part)
-- [ ] In Nordopolica, head toward the Arena and speak with Natts (After The Death Of Belius)
+- [ ] In Nordopolica, head towards the Arena and speak with Natts (After The Death Of Belius)
 - [ ] In Nordopolica, the Arena is now open.
 Clear 30 Man, 50 Man and 80 Man Melee for now (Arena Part 1)
 - [ ] In Nordopolica, if you have cooked 600 times and Patty has three recipes MASTER, talk to the person to the right of the Shop (PS3 and Definitive Edition)
 - [ ] In Ehmead Hill, go toward the grave on the cliff to find Duke (Elucifer's Grave Final Part)
 - [ ] Enter Ehmead Hill from the western entrance/exit.
 Go north, east and north to get the Fire Lilly (Avenging Soldiers Part 1)
 - [ ] Enter Ehmead Hill from the eastern entrance/exit.
 Go toward the Blastia that is blocking the main road.
-Head to Aspio and check the bookshelf in the western house for Hermes Memo.
+Head to Aspio and check the bookshelf in the library for __Hermes' Notes__.
 Go to Capua Torim and rest at the Inn to learn Negative Gate.
 If you are to do this later in the game, you can get Hermes Memo from a Mage in the Inn of Capua Torim (Study Of Hermes Part 1)
-- [ ] In Capua Nor, you can find Nan if you have completed 50% of the Monster Book (Monster Book Part 1)
+- [ ] In Capua Nor, you can find Nan if you have ___completed 50% of the Monster Book___ (Monster Book Part 1)
 - [ ] In Capua Torim, toward the right of the Fortune's Market HQ.
 Speak with the Female by the tree (The Dragoon Final Part)
 - [ ] In Capua Torim, speak with Kaufman in the Fortune's Market HQ.
 Go to Dahngrest and enter the right shop to speak with the Owner (Brionac Part 3)
 - [ ] In Dahngrest, ___if you haven't done it___, sleep at the Inn and there is a 33% chance that you will get a scene.
 Repeat this for four scenes in total.
 Karol will learn the Special skill which enables him to use Mystic Artes (Hard Working Boy)
 - [ ] In Dahngrest, enter the western bar.
 Exit out and talk to the Girl that is at the center of the town.
 Enter the eastern bar and talk to another Girl.
-Head toward the Union HQ to get Raven's Ladies' Man title (Ladies' Man)
+Head toward the Union HQ to get Raven's __Ladies' Man__ title (Ladies' Man)
 - [ ] In Dahngrest, enter the western bar and talk to Sassoon at the upper left corner.
 You can get various Attachment/Title based on what you have.
 Be sure to check out with her frequently (PS3 and Definitive Edition)
 - [ ] In Dahngrest, go to the Union HQ and go find Kaufman in the Fortune's Market in Capua Torim (Rebuilding The Union Part 1)
 - [ ] In Dahngrest, enter the western bar and speak with the right Bartender.
-Go to the Inn to speak with Lianna.
+Go to the Inn to speak with Rhianna.
 Exit out and go toward the lower right bridge.
 Go to Heliord and head down to the lower section to talk to a Girl.
-Trade Tiny Bird Feather for the Ever Light Necklace.
-Report back to Lianna at the Inn of Dahngrest (Guild Quest Part 2)
+Trade __Bird Feather (Small)__ for the __Everlight Necklace__.
+Report back to Rhianna at the Inn of Dahngrest (Guild Quest Part 2)
 - [ ] In Dahngrest, enter the western bar and speak with the middle Bartender.
-Clear all three levels with everyone except Yuri, Patty and Repede for the Waiter/Waitress series titles.
+Clear all three levels with everyone except Yuri, Patty and Repede for the __Waiter/Waitress__ series titles.
 When you play the Waiter/Waitress Game at latter part of the game, you can win more Gald (Waiter/Waitress Game)

 ## After Meeting Phaeroh
 ![screenshot](images/act-two-087.jpg)

-- [ ] To get the Guidepost Of Myorzo, you need to go to Renansula Hollow after revisiting Aspio (PS3 and Definitive Edition)
+- [ ] To get the __Guide Bell to Myorzo__, you need to go to Renansula Hollow after revisiting Aspio and speak with Tort as Judith (PS3 and Definitive Edition)

 ## Renansula Hollow
 ![screenshot](images/act-two-088.jpg)